-This map depicts the Emory Village Regulating Plan, first developed in 2007, updated in 2022.
+The map on the next page depicts the Emory Village Regulating Plan, first developed in 2007, updated in 2022.
+Updates were to correct lot lines and the location of structures within the parcels.
 The Plan was developed by Tunnell-Spangler-Walsh & Associates.